 Attention Adults 60+: We offer a wide range of volunteer services including yard work, computer training, friendly visits, errand running, assistance with recycling and simple home repairs.
 Priority is given to client and/or individuals with financial need.
-Learn more about this service by calling Corinne Dunn at 216-291-3902 or sending an email
+Learn more about this service by calling Marilyn Hahn at 216-291-3902 or send her an email.

 Meals on Wheels

 Community Partnership on Aging Outreach Workers provide information and registration for the Hillcrest Meals on Wheels program, a local nonprofit using a large volunteer corps to offer weekday delivery of meals.
 Please contact our main office for costs or to set up an appointment.